-I Need A Resume Now!
-Urgent Resume Help
+I Need A Vita Now!

-I need a resume now!
+I need a CV now!

-Writing the education section of your resume
+Crafting the education section of your portfolio

 Including details about your education is crucial not only for students.
 When you apply for the corporate role, the hiring manager will always pay attention to the university name and the degree you have obtained.
-Here’s how to write this section effectively:
+Here’s how to create this section effectively:

 1. Decide on where to place your education section